pg2800/Images-JS/README.md

 	<!-- Your Scripts -->
 	<script type="text/javascript">
-		// if your site is dynamical, I recommend destroying the container before setting it.
+		// if your site is dynamical, I recommend clearing the container before setting it.
-		ImagesJS("#yourChoice").destroy();
+		ImagesJS("#yourChoice").clear();
 		ImagesJS("#yourChoice").set({
 			cols: 4,
 			prepend: false // by default it is set to false